-Through this literary image of Julien, on the one hand, it describes the panic of the nobility and the middle and small bourgeoisie under the impact of the people’s revolution on the eve of the July Revolution in France; on the other hand, it also portrays a personal careerist who appeared in the drastic social changes
+This literary image of Julien, on the one hand, describes the panic of the nobility and the middle and small bourgeoisie under the impact of the people’s revolution on the eve of the July Revolution in France; on the other hand, it also portrays a personal careerist who appeared in the drastic social changes

 The artistic image beautifies the view of life and happiness of the bourgeoisie.
 The structure of the novel is rigorous and well-proportioned, the language is concise and fluent, and the character image and character are closely connected with the environment.

-It is good at revealing the inner conflicts and momentary changes of the characters' thoughts and feelings, so as to highlight the personality characteristics of the people.
+It is good at revealing the inner conflicts and momentary changes in the character's thoughts and feelings, so as to highlight the personality characteristics of the people.
 This is the biggest artistic feature of the book.

-"Wuthering Heights" is the most famous book of Emily Bronte, one of the famous "Bronte Three Sisters" in the history of English literature.
+"Wuthering Heights" is the most famous book by Emily Bronte, one of the most famous "Bronte Three Sisters" in the history of English literature.
 The book tells a romantic and tangled love and revenge story.

 Through such a complicated and thrilling love tragedy, "Wuthering Heights" shows the world a picture of life in a deformed society, and outlines the horror of human nature that has been distorted in this deformed society.

 "Wuthering Heights" is a great literary work, known as "the most peculiar novel".